HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 NOTE: some aspects of tables, such as their default width, may be set by the CSS of the theme that's styling the page.
 For example, the CSS for the page theme on this website sets table widths to 100% of the page width, which is how it appears above.
 That won't be the case if you use the same code in an unstyled web page.

+Here's how to make a table using HTML tags:

 ```
 <table style="border: none; width: unset">
 <tr style="border: none;"><th style="border: none;">First Header</th><th style="border: none;">Second Header</th></tr>